atsed27/SocialMedia/README.md

 ## Django Simple Social Media Rest Api

-using FirBase for Storage image
+using FireBase for Storage image

 ## How start project